Collections

 One common problem, however, is that Twig’s default configuration does not parse anonymous functions or “closures” in every expression context.
 The nystudio107/craft-closure package (opens new window) provides a shim to work around this limitation.

-# Element Queries
+# Element Collections

-{# These produce similar results: #}
+{# These produce the same results: #}

 {% set posts = craft.entries().section('news').collect() %}